McKay42/McOsu/README.md

 # McOsu

-**This repository is atm only for people who are interested in looking at the code, there are no public releases yet (private alpha).**

 **Discord** (Feedback, Requests, Bug reports, etc.): https://discord.gg/3UQnt7X

 An unofficial open-source client for [osu!](https://osu.ppy.sh) with the main focus on making practicing easier and customizing gameplay.